For more information or to get a quote contact us today

 Minimizing Property Damage

 Having the right setup and materials is essential for creating a space where axe throwing activities can take place without wrecking the surrounding areas — everything from the material of the target to the sharpness of the axes matters.
-Having the proper regulations in place can help you minimize damages to your physical business.
+Having the proper regulations in place can help you minimize damage to your physical business.

 Enhancing Operations

+Safety regulations can also keep operations organized and encourage attendees to return.
 People like to do activities that feel structured while also being fun.
 They need to feel protected and like your staff is there to keep them safe.
-If they feel on edge while visiting your business, they are likely not to return.
+If they feel on edge while visiting your business, they will likely not return.
 Safety regulations are the backbone of axe throwing businesses.

 Avoiding Lawsuits